Issue Ownership Rules

-Adding a rule from project settings:
+You can add an ownership rule from the project settings:

-You can automatically assign issues to their owners by enabling the following setting in Project Settings > Issue Owners.
+You can automatically assign issues to their owners by enabling the following setting in [Project] > Settings > Issue Owners.

 If an issue is already assigned, a new event for that issue will not re-assign the issue even if it has a different owner.
-If an issue is not assigned, but a new event has multiple owners, Sentry assigns it to the owner matching the longest
+If an issue is not assigned, but a new event has multiple owners, sentry.io assigns it to the owner matching the longest

 pattern in the rules that matched (regardless of the rule

-If no ownership rules match the event, the alert will either be sent to nobody or all members of the project, depending on the following setting in Project Settings > Issue Owners:
+If no ownership rules match the event, the alert will either be sent to nobody or all members of the project, depending on the following setting in [Project] > Settings > Issue Owners: